soygul/koan/README.md

 * WebSockets along with JSON-RPC is used for real-time client-server communication and browser sync.
 * Grunt tasks are used to facilitate development and testing tasks.

+## Live Example
+Browse the live KOAN example on [http://koanjs.com](http://koanjs.com) which is a Facebook like real-time sharing app.

 ## Getting Started
 Make sure that you have Node.js (v0.11 or above) and MongoDB (running on the default port 27017) installed on your computer.
 To get started with KOAN stack, do following: